 The ten-year period starts from when the taxes were assessed, meaning the date printed on the first letter you got from the IRS telling you that you owed them something.
 The IRS service center dates these forms so that you know the legal status of the situation that you’re in.

 If you don’t pay when you file a tax return, you’ll end up getting a bill.
 The bill states the amount of money you owe in an official written notice, which is part of this legal process.
 If you don’t fill out the return, you’ll still be asked for what you owe.

 In the absence of a filled-out tax filing, the IRS might fill one out for you.
 They’ll create a substitute return to figure out a deficiency assessment.
 In this case, they’ll start the clock then.

 You’ll still be on the hook if you try to escape the IRS by not filling out a tax return.

 There are times when a collection period of ten years might last more than ten years.
 That’s because your CSED is suspended during certain periods.
 Any time that passes during the suspension isn’t counted toward your 10 years.
 The statute of limitation is suspended for a number of different reasons.

 During periods when the IRS isn’t allowed to collect from you, this period goes into suspension.
 If you’re in one of these periods for a year, then they get a full extra year to collect from you.

-This happens for some people when they’re filing for bankruptcy.
-If you end up going to bankruptcy court, you’ll get an automatic stay from the period fo your bankruptcy period plus six months.
+It happens for some people when they’re filing for bankruptcy.
+If you go to bankruptcy court, you’ll get an automatic stay from your bankruptcy period plus six months.
 This can drag your collection period out for a while.

 If you’ve reached out to the IRS and requested an installment agreement or something like an offer in compromise to pay it down, then it’s suspended.
-Any time that the IRS is looking over your status to figure out whether or not to afford you any kind of assistance, the statute is extended.
+Any time the IRS looks over your status to determine whether to afford you any assistance, the statute is extended.